turbot/steampipe-plugin-newrelic/docs/index.md

 display_name: "New Relic"
 short_name: "newrelic"
 description: "Steampipe plugin for querying New Relic Alerts, Events and other resources."
-og_description: Query NewRelic with SQL!
+og_description: Query New Relic with SQL!
 Open source CLI.
 No DB required.
 og_image: "/images/plugins/turbot/newrelic-social-graphic.png"
 ---